We all know that having a dehumidifier in your home is good for you, but it can make you sick.

 By Adding Moisture To The Air

-A humidifier can help with dry air, providing you relief from cough.
+A dehumidifier can help with dry air, providing you relief from a cough.
 This is because it adds moisture to the atmosphere and makes people feel better by reducing inflammation in their respiratory system.

-Many families find themselves constantly battling winter colds due to low humidity levels caused mainly by heating appliances like stoves or microwave oven, which take away all sense of ease when breathing out.
+Many families find themselves constantly battling winter colds due to low humidity levels caused mainly by heating appliances like stoves or microwave ovens, which take away all sense of ease when breathing out.

 This type of climate-control device helps create an environment more welcoming towards these ailments.

 dehumidifiers can help with the dryness of indoor air, especially if you have a cough.

 When moisture is added to cold and stagnant room temperature, it will feel warmer on your skin because humidity naturally makes up water molecules in our atmosphere.

 Do not forget this critical fact!
 Humidity enters homes through windows as well.